elben/pencil/examples/Docs/site/tutorials/03-blogging.markdown

 Re-build your website, and check out [localhost:8000/blog/tags/awesome/](http://localhost:8000/blog/tags/awesome/).

 OK that's pretty sweet.
 But we also want to list out the tags on each of the blog post page that we rendered.
 And not only that, but we want to link each tag to the tag listing page.
 This is common-enough and confusing-enough to warrant a built-in method.
-We can use `injectTagsEnv` during the blog post render, like this:
+We can use `injectTags` during the blog post render, like this:

 ```
 render $
   fmap ((layout <|| postLayout <|)
-        . injectTagsEnv tagPages
+        . injectTags tagPages
         . injectTitle websiteTitle)
     posts
 ```